logzio/logz-docs/_source/user-guide/share-kibana/sharing-outside-app.md

   - shalper
 ---

-You can use shared tokens to share Kibana dashboards and visualizations with stakeholders who don't have access to your Logz.io account.
+You can use shared tokens to share OpenSearch dashboards and visualizations with stakeholders who don't have access to your Logz.io account.

 This can be useful for communicating with clients outside your organization